Engine rubber mounts

 by Had Robinson

 The (4) rubber mounts that hold the engine to the frame on all paramotors are normal, perishable items.
 That is, they have a limited life and will fail, usually around (50) hours depending on the size of the engine.
 Some mounts may only last about (10) hours.
 The mounts are attached with button-head screws on both ends.
 The button-head screws that are used on the (2) upper mounts should always have BLUE threadlock applied to them.
 If the paramotor is new, remove the screws and apply threadlock JUST IN CASE the factory forgot to do it!

 Why have the rubber mounts, anyway?
 Their purpose is to isolate the SEVERE vibration of the engine from the paramotor frame and, to a lesser extent, from the pilot.
-Two cycle aviation engines have so much vibration because they have small flywheels in order to keep the overall motor weight to a minimum.
+Two stroke aviation engines have so much vibration because they have small flywheels in order to keep the overall motor weight to a minimum.
 Greater weight – less vibration.
 Lesser weight – more vibration.
 Like everything in aviation, it is a trade-off.
-As all experienced, long time PPG pilots know, stress cracking of paramotor components is a serious problem and is why pilots must routinely check EVERYTHING on their paramotors for cracks.
+As all experienced, long time PPG pilots know, stress cracking of paramotor components is a serious problem and is why pilots must routinely and carefully check their paramotors for cracks.

 I do not recommend the use of the "poly-type" mounts.
 This is because these mounts are stiffer and transmit more vibration to the paramotor frame.
 This is of negative value in the long run.
 In the short run there will be an appearance of less overall vibration but the stress on frame components will be greater.
 I have seen stress cracks on the frame tubing near joints, the aluminum fins used to divert more cooling air past the cylinder exhaust port, and on other parts of engines.
 Frame failure, in particular, could be a serious safety issue so it might be smart to minimize the transmission of vibration from the engine.
 Rubber mounts are the most flexible and will do the best job even though they are not as tough as some other mounts, like the poly-type mounts.